- General Instructions

 Enter your name.
 If you are a foreign individual who is the single owner of a disregarded entity that is not claiming treaty benefits as a hybrid entity, with respect to a payment, you should complete this form with your name and information.
 If the account to which a payment is made or credited is in the name of the disregarded entity, you should inform the withholding agent of this fact.
 This may be done by including the name and account number of the disregarded entity on line 7 (reference number) of the form.
 However, if the disregarded entity is claiming treaty benefits as a hybrid entity, it should complete Form W-8BEN-E instead of this Form W-8BEN.

 Enter your country of citizenship.
 If you are a dual citizen, enter the country where you are both a citizen and a resident at the time you complete this form.
 If you are not a resident in any country in which you have citizenship, enter the country where you were most recently a resident.
-However, if you are a United States citizen, you should not complete this form even if you hold citizenship in another jurisdiction.
+However, if you are a U. S. citizen, you should not complete this form even if you hold citizenship in another jurisdiction.
 Instead, provide Form W-9.

 Your permanent residence address is the address in the country where you claim to be a resident for purposes of that country’s income tax.
 If you are completing Form W-8BEN to claim a reduced rate of withholding under an income tax treaty, you must determine your residency in the manner required by the treaty.
 Do not show the address of a financial institution, a post office box, or an address used solely for mailing purposes.
 If you do not have a tax residence in any country, your permanent residence is where you normally reside.